bholagabbar/aurinko-auth-server/README.md

 Open source OAuth server for Gmail authentication using [Aurinko](https://aurinko.io).
 Handles the [2-hop Account OAuth flow](https://docs.aurinko.io/authentication/oauth-flow/account-oauth-flow), token exchange, and stores tokens in Redis.

+## What is this?

+**TL;DR**: A ready-to-deploy server that handles the annoying OAuth dance so your app can access users' Gmail accounts in literally 5 minutes.

+After trying multiple unified mailbox APIs, I found Aurinko to be the easiest and most affordable solution.
+This server wraps their OAuth flow into a simple, deployable microservice.
+Just hit `/auth/init?userId=123`, and it handles everything - the Google consent screen, token exchange, and secure storage.
+Your app gets Gmail access without writing a single line of OAuth code.

+Perfect for:
+- SaaS apps that need to read/send emails on behalf of users
+- Building email clients or CRM integrations
+- Any app that needs Gmail access without the OAuth headache

 ## Deploy Directly with Docker

 Just set your Aurinko credentials and you're ready to go: